 1. Arrive Early

 Last but not least, you can park close to the entrance.
-Latter in the day, you have no other choices than to park in the farthest corners of the parking lot.
+Latter in the day, you have no other choices but to park in the farthest corners of the parking lot.

 2. Check Schedules of the Shows First and Plan Your Visit around Them